GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/README.md

 Global Names Docs and Blog
 ==========================

-This project contains news and documents about Globa Names Architecture -- an international effort to improve handling scientific names for biodiversity informatics, medicine and biology.
+This project contains news and documents about Global Names Architecture -- an international effort to improve handling scientific names for biodiversity informatics, medicine and biology.